Today I am sharing all the bedding basics to style your bed like a pro!

 I am a big fan of duvets over comforters.
-My favorite part is that you can invest in a great duvet and then switch out the covers when every you are ready for a refresh.
+My favorite part is that you can invest in a great duvet and then switch out the covers when ever you are ready for a refresh.
 I also like that you can choose your weight when using a duvet and this is typically not something you can do with a comforter.
-It also makes me feel like a “real” adult 😂.
+It also makes me feel like a “real” adult.

-We got our duvet as a wedding gift and we have been very happy with it for the last 5 years.
+We got our duvet as a wedding gift and I have never turned back.
 Below are some of my favorite duvets;

 Eastern Accents Luxury Hypoallergenic Down-Alternative Comforter –I have heard great things about this one!